Herbert Wertheim College of Engineering Drop Policy

 CpE majors must have an overall 2.00 in all coursework to meet degree requirements.
 CpE majors are required to have a cumulative and upper-division GPA of at least 2.00 or greater to graduate.

-All courses taken at the university to satisfy engineering degree requirements, general education and the writing requirement, must be taken for a letter grade unless the course is offered only on an S-U basis.
+All courses taken at the university to satisfy general education, writing, and engineering degree requirements must be taken for a letter grade unless the course is offered only on an S-U basis.
 Nontechnical electives in the junior and senior year may be taken S/U.

 ACADEMIC PROBATION